George Benedict Zabelka: “I was brainwashed. They told me it was necessary.”

-In August 1980 ”Sojourners” magazine published an extensive interview with Rev. George Zabelka, titled “I was brainwashed.
+In August 1980 Sojourners magazine published an extensive interview with Zabelka, titled “I was brainwashed.
 They told me it was necessary.”
-In the interview, he described the process of his conversion from a hard-core belief in the moral validity of Christian Just war theory as a viable moral option for a disciple of Jesus to a full-fledged and public commitment to the nonviolent Jesus of the Gospels and his way of nonviolent love of friends and enemies.
+In the interview, he described the process of his conversion from a hard-core belief in the moral validity of Christian Just war theory as a viable moral option for a disciple of Jesus to instead making a full-fledged and public commitment to the nonviolent Jesus of the Gospels.
 The interview was picked up and published in religious and non-religious journals and books throughout the world.
 Its considerable influence was immediate, and it extends to this day.

-One example of this is found in ”The Bishops and the Bomb”, James Castelli’s history of the U.S. Catholic Bishops’ Conference’s famous war-peace pastoral, The Challenge of Peace.
+One example of this influence is found in ”The Bishops and the Bomb”, James Castelli's history of the U.S. Catholic Bishops’ Conference's famous war-peace pastoral, The Challenge of Peace.
 Writing about Bishop Frank Murphy, the sole initiator of the document that became The Challenge of Peace, and what influenced him to make this proposal to the U.S. Bishops, Castelli says, "But the major influence on Murphy may have been Father George Zabelka, a Catholic priest, who as an Air Force chaplain had blessed the men who dropped the atomic bombs on Hiroshima and Nagasaki, just as he had previously blessed the men who were inflicting massive bombing damage on the civilians of Tokyo.
-Murphy quoted from an interview with Zabelka in the evangelical Christian magazine, SOJOURNERS” (August, 1980).
+Murphy quoted from an interview with Zabelka in the evangelical Christian magazine, SOJOURNERS” (August, 1980), ”Fr.

-”Fr.
 Zabelka: “I was brainwashed!
 It never entered my mind to publicly protest the consequences of these massive air raids.
-I was told the raids were necessary; told openly by the military and told implicitly by my Church’s leadership.
+I was told the raids were necessary; told openly by the military and told implicitly by my Church's leadership.
 To the best of my knowledge no American cardinals or bishops were opposing these mass air raids.
-Silence in such matters, especially by a public body like the American bishops, is a stamp of approval.””
+Silence in such matters, especially by a public body like the American bishops, is a stamp of approval.”” ”.

-Pilgrimage to Bethlehem

-Also as a consequence of that article, Zabelka and a Jesuit priest, Jack Morris, planned, organized, and participated in the Bethlehem Peace Pilgrimage.
-This was a 7,500-mile (4,000 in the U.S, 3,500 in Europe) two-year walk on behalf of bringing God’s peace to humanity.
-It began in 1983, when walkers left the nuclear submarine base in Bangor, Washington, and it ended on Christmas Eve in 1984 in Bethlehem.
-Zabelka was 67 when he began this pilgrimage.
-In 1985, Fr.
-George Zabelka made a pilgrimage from Hiroshima to Nagasaki on the fortieth anniversary of the atomic bombings of those Japanese cities, as a way of asking those harmed by the bombings for forgiveness for himself and for his Church, ”“for bringing you death instead of the fullness of life, misery instead of mercy.””